developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 The value of this Managed Configuration specifies one of the following actions:

-- When the Action value ***AddApn*** is chosen, a new APN is added, or an existing APN is overwritten with a new APN.
+- When the Action value ***AddApn***- a new APN is added, or an existing APN is overwritten with a new APN.
 The additional Managed Configuration **GPRS Configuration - Action Add APN Name** MUST also be specified to provide the name of the new APN to be added or the name of the existing APN to be replaced.
 In addition, some or all of the following Managed Configurations MUST also be specified to provide the APNn definition: **GPRS Configuration - Action Add APN Replace If Existing**,**GPRS Configuration - Action Add APN Make Default**,**GPRS Configuration - Action Add APN Access Point**,**GPRS Configuration - Action Add APN User Name**,**GPRS Configuration - Action Add APN Password**,**GPRS Configuration - Action Add APN Port**,**GPRS Configuration - Action Add APN Proxy**,**GPRS Configuration - Action Add APN MMS Port**,**GPRS Configuration - Action Add APN MMS Proxy**,**GPRS Configuration - Action Add APN Server**,**GPRS Configuration - Action Add APN MMSC**,**GPRS Configuration - Action Add APN Type**,**GPRS Configuration - Action Add APN MCC**,**GPRS Configuration - Action Add APN MNC**.

-- When the Action value ***RemoveApn*** is chosen, an existing APN is removed.
+- When the Action value ***RemoveApn***- an existing APN is removed.
 The additional Managed Configuration **GPRS Configuration - Action Remove APN Name** MUST also be specified to provide the name of the APN to be removed.

-- When the Action value ***RemoveAllApns*** is chosen, all existing APNs is removed.
+- When the Action value ***RemoveAllApns***- all existing APNs is removed.
 No additional Managed Configuration must be specified.

 ### Action Add APN Name
 Used to provide the name of an APN to be added when the value chosen for the Managed Configuration **GPRS Configuration - Action** is ***AddApn***.